-On June 14 and 15, 1982, the Landmarks Preservation Commission held a public hearing on the proposed designation as a Landmark of the Brooks Atkinson Theater and the proposed designation of the related Landmark Site (Item No. 7).
+On June 14 and 15, 1982, the Landmarks Preservation Commission held a public hearing on the proposed designation as an Interior Landmark of the Brooks Atkinson Theater, first floor interior consisting of the lobby, the auditorium, the stage, the staircases leading from the first floor to the balcony floor and all connecting entrance areas; the balcony floor interior consisting of the balcony, the upper part of the auditorium and ceiling, the upper part of the stage house; and the fixtures and interior components of these spaces, including but not limited to, wall, ceiling, and floor surfaces, doors, stair railings and attached decorative elements; 256-262 West 47th Street, Manhattan, and the proposed designation of the related Landmark Site (Item 8).
 The hearing was continued to October 19, 1982.
-Both hearings had been duly advertised in accordance with the provisions of law.
-Eighty witnesses spoke or had statements read into the record in favor of designation.
-Two witnesses spoke in opposition to designation.
-The owner, with his representatives, appeared at the hearing, and indicated that he had not formulated an opinion regarding designation.
-The Commission has received many letters and other expressions of support in favor of this designation.
+Both hearings had been duly advertised in accordance with the provisions of Eighty witnesses spoke or had statements read into the record in favor of designation.
+One witness spoke in opposition to designation. owner, with his representatives, appeared at the hearing, and indicated that he had not formulated an opinion regarding designation.
+Commission has received many letters and other expressions of support in favor of this designation.